Valuing our planet

 Qantas supports the Task Force on Climate-related Financial Disclosures (TCFD).
 Our response to its recommendations can be found in the Climate action section of our 2022 Sustainability ReportOpens external site in a new window.

 The Carbon Offset and Reduction Scheme for International Aviation (CORSIA) was a historic agreement reached by the International Civil Aviation Organization (ICAO) in 2016 to meet the industry’s commitment to carbon neutral growth.
 Commencing in 2021, CORSIA requires airlines to purchase carbon offsets to meet their share of emissions growth from a 2019 baseline.

 The Qantas Group commenced reporting its international emissions for CORSIA compliance from 1 January 2019, complementing the reporting of domestic emissions it has been conducting under the Australian Government’s National Greenhouse and Energy Reporting Scheme since 2009.

-Disclaimer: 1 This target excludes items required for medical or health and safety reasons
+Disclaimer: 2.
+Excludes items required for medical or health and safety reasons.

-Disclaimer: 2 This excludes quarantine waste, a highly regulated and specialised waste stream with limited waste diversion pathways.
+Disclaimer: 3.
+Excludes quarantine waste, a highly regulated and specialised waste stream with limited waste diversion pathways.
 All waste associated with international ports (inbound and outbound) is treated as quarantine waste.